Arts & Sciences

 - To develop the versatility necessary for personal adaptation in a highly complex society.

-- To develop knowledge and communication skills which are essential to advancement in any vocational field?
+- To develop knowledge and communication skills that are essential to advancement in any vocational field?

 - To prepare students for admission to schools of medicine, dentistry, pharmacy, engineering, law, and graduate schools.